Heart Valve Clinic

 Current American Heart Association and American College of Cardiology guidelines suggest valve replacement for the majority of symptomatic patients with severe aortic stenosis.
 Without aortic valve replacement, severe aortic stenosis is potentially life-threatening.

-Heart Valve Clinic patients who meet certain criteria will have the option of the Transcatheter Aortic Valve Replacement (TAVR) procedure, which offers patients in and around Wichita Falls a less invasive way to be treated for the aortic stenosis, compared to traditional open surgery.
+Heart Valve Clinic patients who meet certain criteria will have the option of the Transcatheter Aortic Valve Replacement (TAVR) procedure, which offers patients in and around Wichita Falls a less invasive way to be treated for aortic stenosis, compared to traditional open surgery.